 - Tax-Free Growth: Earnings on your RRSP account remain sheltered from taxes until you start withdrawing funds.
 This means that dividends, interest income, and capital gains earned on your investments all remain tax-free and continue to compound over time until retirement.

 - Lower Tax in Retirement: You will eventually pay taxes on your RRSP account, but if you are like the average Canadian, it will be at a lower tax rate in retirement.
-Couples can also use a spousal RRSP to split income in retirement in a way that lowers the overall tax burden of the family.
+Couples can also use a spousal RRSP to split their income in retirement in a way that lowers the overall tax burden of the family.

 Opening an RRSP Account